MothNik/robust_fourier/README.md

 </p>

-As a sanity check, their orthogonality is part of the tests together with a test for the fact that the absolute values of the Hermite functions for real input cannot exceed the value $\frac{1}{\sqrt[4]{\pi\cdot\alpha^{2}}}$.
+As a sanity check, their orthogonality is part of the tests together with a test for the fact that the absolute values of the Hermite Functions for real input cannot exceed the value $\frac{1}{\sqrt[4]{\pi\cdot\alpha^{2}}}$.

-On top of that `robust_fourier` comes with utility functions to approximate some special points of the Hermite functions, namely the x-positions of their
+On top of that `robust_fourier` comes with utility functions to approximate some special points of the Hermite Functions, namely the x-positions of their

 - largest root (= outermost zero),
 - largest extrema in the outermost oscillation,